ulyantsev/jekyll-personal-page/README.md

 [Andreea Bobu](https://andreea7b.github.io/),
 [Alexey Ignatiev](https://alexeyignatiev.github.io/).

-# Till first release
+# TODO

-* Fill projects plane (or disable it)
-* Find a place for grants
+* Educational papers
-* Find a place for conferences (or only in CV?)
+* Find a place for papers in Russian
+* Fill projects plane (now it is invisible)
 * Find a place for programms certificates (only in Russian CV?)
-* Find a place for papers in Russian
-* Educational papers

-# More general plans

 * support both RU and EN -- in some future
 * Generate CV as well, good example located here https://otiliastr.github.io/cv/